A tetrachotomy for expansions of the real ordered additive group: Introduction

+The equivalence of (1) and (3) essentially states that a version of Zilber's principle (as stated in \cite[Definition 1.6]{PS-Tri}) holds for type A expansions.
+If $\Cal R$ is o-minimal, then every definable set is $\DSig$.
+Thus Theorem A indeed generalizes the result from the o-minimal setting.

+There are type A expansions that are not field-type, yet define infinite fields.
+For example, the expansion of $(\R,<,+)$ by all subsets of all $\Z^n$ is locally o-minimal and hence type A (this follows from either Kawakami et al.\cite{KTTT} or Friedman and Miller \cite{FM-Sparse}).
+Such pathological examples give an upper limit on what can be proven in the general setting of type A expansions.

-Theorem B gives evidence to the thesis that being type A is the ultimate generalization of o-minimality in the setting of expansions of $(\R,<,+)$.
-The proof of Theorem B rests on topological tameness properties of definable sets in type A expansions established in \cite{FHW-Compact, HW-Monadic}, on Fact~\ref{fact:c2}, and on Theorem C below.
-Letting $U$ be a definable open subset of $\R^k$, we say that a property holds \textbf{almost everywhere}, or \textbf{generically}, on $U$ if there is a dense definable open subset of $U$ on which it holds.
+As pointed out above, an essential tool we need for the proof of Theorem A is generic $C^k$-smoothness for $\DSig$-functions in type A expansions.
+Letting $U$ be a definable open subset of $\R^m$, we say that a property holds \textbf{almost everywhere}, or \textbf{generically}, on $U$ if there is a dense definable open subset of $U$ on which it holds.
 It follows from \cite[Theorem D]{FHW-Compact} that if $\Cal R$ is type A, then a nowhere dense definable subset of $\R^k$ has null $k$-dimensional Lebesgue measure.
-Therefore if a property holds almost everywhere in our sense, it holds almost everywhere in the usual measure-theoretic sense.
+So if a property holds almost everywhere in our sense, it holds almost everywhere in the usual measure-theoretic sense.